PSLmodels/Tax-Cruncher/README.md

 How to use Tax-Cruncher
 ------------
-Tax-Cruncher can analyze individual data from one filer or multiple filers under different policy propsals.
+Tax-Cruncher can analyze individual data from one filer or multiple filers under different policy proposals.
 The procedures for the two uses are different.

-**To analyze indidvidual data from one filer:**
+**To analyze individual data from one filer:**

 - First, define your inputs.
 You may either edit `taxcrunch/adjustment_template.json` directly in your local repository or create a separate json file that includes just the parameters you would like to adjust.